 A ski vacation doesn’t get much better than Beaver Creek for families, particularly families with younger kids.
-The ski school is top notch, fun beginner terrain abounds and there are plenty of off mountain activities for families.
+The ski school is top notch, fun beginner terrain abounds and there are many off-mountain activities for families.

 My children learned to ski at Beaver Creek, the place where locals learn to ski.
 The ski school is first class.
 At one point, my son’s ski instructor convinced him that his wipeouts were backflips.
 He was excited to share all about the backflips he did on the mountain that day.

-Last year, ski bikes became available at the Beaver Creek ice skating rink.
+Ski bikes are available at the Beaver Creek ice skating rink.
 Lots of fun art can be found throughout the village.
 And, additional fire pits and seating areas have been added for outdoor dining and warming up.

 Beaver Creek can be a pricey place to learn to ski.
 But it really doesn’t get any more hassle-free with lots of ski-in/ ski-out lodging, escalators to take you up to the slopes and more.

 Breckenridge is conveniently located a couple of hours west of Denver.
-Its quaint main street is lined with historic buildings.
-There are plenty of fun on-mountain activities besides just skiing and snowboarding.
+It’s fun to walk along quaint Main Street, which is lined with historic buildings.
+Plus, there are plenty of fun on-mountain activities besides skiing and snowboarding.

-It is located in Summit County, home to the Colorado Ice Castles and some of the best snow tubing hills in the state.
+The charming ski town is located in Summit County, home to some of the best snow tubing hills in the state.

-There are so many reasons to love Copper: from its convenient location to affordable accommodations, snow tubing, ski & snowboard school, other fun family activities and, of course, great snow conditions.
-This is a ski resort the whole family is sure to love, from little ones to teens.
+There are so many reasons to love Copper.
+From its convenient location and affordable accommodations to great snow conditions and ski schools, Copper Mountain is a resort the whole family is sure to love.

-In typical years the resort also offers free childcare to families spending time and money in town.
-Wednesday through Saturday from 5:30-10pm during ski season, parents can drop their kids off for up to three hours of babysitting.
+In addition, the resort typically offers free childcare to families spending time and money in town.
+For example, Wednesday through Saturday from 5:30-10pm during ski season, parents can drop their kids off for up to three hours of babysitting.
 Just bring along your dinner or shopping receipt for $30 or more at pick up.
-This is still on hiatus for the 2021-2022 ski season.

-During her entire stay, they had Kidtopia activities for the family off the slopes which meant the fun didn’t end once they got off the mountain.
-Check to see if Kidtopia will be back on for the 2021-2022 season.
+During her entire stay, the resort had Kidtopia activities for families off the slopes which meant the fun didn’t end once they got off the mountain.

 Families can take sleigh rides or play in the world’s largest snow fort.
-They have family game nights, winter movie matinees, River Run fireworks, parades and so much more!
-Everything is conveniently located in the village so you can eat lunch, rent your ski gear, warm up next to a campfire all before or after skiing.
+Enjoy family game nights, winter movie matinees, River Run fireworks, parades and so much more!
+Everything is conveniently located in the village so you can eat lunch, rent your ski gear and warm up next to a campfire before or after skiing.

-Snowmass, Colorado has always been a family-friendly ski resort with ski-in ski-out slopeside condos lining the base of the mountain.
+Snowmass, Colorado has always been a family-friendly ski resort with ski-in/ski-out slope-side condos at the base of the mountain.
 But the resort has really upped its game in recent years.

-The new thoughtfully-designed $600 million mountain resort development of Snowmass base village is home to a multitude of fire pits, as well as a free ice skating rink and an arts and entertainment center called The Collective Snowmass.
+For example, the resort introduced The Collective Snowmass, a cozy base village with fire pits, a free ice skating rink and an arts and entertainment center.
 It is an ideal place to enjoy a family-friendly après-ski experience.

-There’s a relatively new winter playground atop the mountain including a new alpine coaster.
-And, Snowmass now boasts a 54-foot-high indoor rock-realistic climbing wall, Colorado’s largest.
-It runs directly up front of the new Limelight Hotel Snowmass.
+In addition, be sure to take a thrilling ride on the mountaintop alpine coaster.
+And, Snowmass now boasts a 54-foot-high indoor rock climbing wall.
+It runs directly up the Limelight Hotel Snowmass.

 This is also the place for foodies.
-Many of Aspen’s chef’s are making their mark on Snowmass.
+Many of Aspen Mountain’s chefs are making their mark on Snowmass.
 Be sure to check out the new Sam’s located at the top of the Village Express lift.
 It is a special dining experience where the food may only be outmatched by the views.

-Two new restaurants will open in Snowmass Base Village December 2021.
-One of Aspen’s top restaurants, Kenichi, will offer sushi and pan-Asian cuisine.
-Another ski town favorite restaurant, Aurum, will offer seasonal new American cuisine in an elegantly casual dining space.
+Last year, two new restaurants opened in Snowmass Base Village.
+One of Aspen’s top restaurants, Kenichi, offers sushi and pan-Asian cuisine.
+Another ski town favorite restaurant, Aurum, offers seasonal new American cuisine in an elegantly casual dining space.

 SheBuysTravel Tip: Snowmass in summer may even be more fun for families!

 While we’ve already mentioned Snowmass, we’d be remiss if we didn’t also include Aspen Mountain.
-This historic Colorado mountain town is home to over-the-top restaurants and shopping.
-The Aspen ski slopes are best suited for intermediate to advanced skiers and snowboarders.
+This historic Colorado mountain town is home to upscale dining and shopping.
+Note that the Aspen ski slopes are best suited for intermediate to advanced skiers and snowboarders.

-SheBuysTravel Susie Kellogg likes Sunlight Mountain Resort, located just outside Glenwood Springs, CO on the Western Slope as our local Uncrowded Colorado Ski Resort of choice.
-Glenwood Springs is one of Colorado’s many charming and historic mountain towns.
+SheBuysTravel contributor Susie Kellogg is a fan of Sunlight Mountain Resort, located just outside Glenwood Springs, CO on the Western Slope.
+Why?
+It’s among the least crowded Colorado ski resorts.
+Plus, Glenwood Springs is one of Colorado’s many charming and historic mountain towns.

-This Colorado ski resort is small, rugged and offers the bare minimum in amenities, but the snow is great.
+The Sunlight Mountain Resort is small, rugged and offers the bare minimum in amenities, but the snow is great.
 In fact, Sunlight’s tagline is “Where the Powder Lasts For Days.”
-And, really, that’s all I need to know.

 Sunlight is a place where families can enjoy amazing terrain and snow for about half the cost of the other major resorts nearby.
-Sunlight delivers great snow, epic terrain and almost zero crowds on the daily, which is why it is our top choice of family-friendly resorts in Colorado.
+Sunlight delivers great snow, epic terrain and few crowds, which is why it is among our top choice for family-friendly resorts in Colorado.

 SheBuysTravel Tip: At the top of the mountain, there is a bathroom with a vault toilet.
-Stop at the little hut with heaters to warm up your little groms on the coldest of days.
+Stop at the little hut with heaters to warm up on the coldest of days.

 For skiers looking for unlimited terrain, Vail is it.
 With 5,289 skiable acres, Vail is one of the largest ski resorts in North America.
 Two high speed gondolas run out of the two quaint alpine-themed mountain villages.
 The back bowls are epic.
 Skiers could ski all week long and not repeat a ski run, at least until the end of the day.
 The ski resort itself is best for families with older kids or more advanced ski families.
 Teens will love the terrain parks.

 The mountain top playground of Adventure Ridge offers both day and nighttime fun.
-Speed down a snow tubing hill, soar through the snow covered trees on the Forest Flyer mountain coaster or try your hand at snow biking.
+Speed down a snow tubing hill, soar through the snow covered trees on the Forest Flyer mountain coaster or try snow biking.

 Free Loaner Sleds and Snowshoes

 Some of the local hotels will offer free loaner sleds and snowshoes.
 Moonlight snowshoeing is another great family activity.
 The town has much to offer too.
-With a free bus system and a variety of dining and other family winter activities, no one will be bored.
+With a free bus system and a variety of dining and family winter activities, no-one will be bored.